alinex/node-monitor/README.md

 - warn - the javascript code to check if status should be set to warn
 - fail - the javascript code to check if status should be set to fail
-- analysis - the configuration for the analysis if it is run

 ### Meta Data